ServiceStack/servicestack.net/MyApp/_posts/2023-04-15_autoquery-xkcd.md

 ## Creating a web app with Razor and Vue.js

+Now our dataset is available from an API, it is far more accessible to using in a variety of different ways.
-If you want to create a fully custom web UI for your data, you can use the same API to create a web app.
+In this example, we've hosted our dataset as a web API, and there is a [live demo of the API](https://ssg-examples.netcore.io/ui/QueryXkcdComics) we can use to create a web app.

-We can do this from whatever language you prefer, but for this example, we'll use Razor and Vue.js via the [ServiceStack vue-mjs template](https://github.com/NetCoreTemplates/vue-mjs), and the [ServiceStack Vue library](https://docs.servicestack.net/vue) to create our web app.
+We can do this from whatever language you prefer, but for this example, we'll use Razor and Vue.js via the [ServiceStack razor-ssg template](https://github.com/NetCoreTemplates/razor-ssg), and the [ServiceStack Vue library](https://docs.servicestack.net/vue) to create our web app.
+One of the reasons we chose to use this template is because we can prerender the whole application as a static site and deploy it to any CDN including GitHub Pages.

 You will need the ServiceStack dotnet `x` tool installed to create a new project from the template.